XPO Logistics gets boost from tight U.S. transportation capacity

 Excluding items, XPO lost 13 cents per share.
 Analysts expected a loss of 17 cents.

-XPO share's closed at $39.23 on the New York Stock Exchange on Wednesday.
-Up to Wednesday's close, they had risen about 88 percent in the past 12 months, while S&P 500 index .SPX rose about 15 percent.
+XPO share’s closed at $39.23 on the New York Stock Exchange on Wednesday.
+Up to Wednesday’s close, they had risen about 88 percent in the past 12 months, while S&P 500 index rose about 15 percent.
+(Editing by Saumyadeb Chakrabarty)